locate an office

 More food for thought

 Across the current linear food supply chain, 2.5 billion tonnes of food every year is lost and wasted.
-Food production and waste amounts to an estimated total GHG emissions of 13.7 gigatonnes/year22 and an economic cost of US$5.7 trillion—for every dollar spent on food, society pays two dollars in health, environmental and economic costs.23 In short, the current linear food system is enormously wasteful, drains resources and contributes to disease and pollution.
+Food production and waste amounts to an estimated total GHG emissions of 13.7 gigatonnes/year and an economic cost of US$5.7 trillion—for every dollar spent on food, society pays two dollars in health, environmental and economic costs.
+In short, the current linear food system is enormously wasteful, drains resources and contributes to disease and pollution.

 A circular economy for food can overcome these challenges:

 • Source and produce food locally.
 By 2050, 80% of food will be consumed in cities.
-While the feasibility of urban farming systems is subject to debate, 40% of the world’s cropland is within 20 kilometers of cities.24 Local sourcing increases the resilience of food supply chains, shortens distribution channels and reduces the need for excess packaging.
+While the feasibility of urban farming systems is subject to debate, 40% of the world’s cropland is within 20 kilometers of cities.
+Local sourcing increases the resilience of food supply chains, shortens distribution channels and reduces the need for excess packaging.

 • At the farm stage, use precision agriculture and regenerative practices, such as organic fertilizers, crop rotation, crop variation, rotational grazing, agro forestry and conservation agriculture.
 These methods can have a significant impact, as despite common perception, food loss and waste at the farm stage exceed that at the consumer stage.
-In fact, agriculture is responsible for 30% of anthropogenic greenhouse gas emissions and 80% of deforestation.25
+In fact, agriculture is responsible for 30% of anthropogenic greenhouse gas emissions and 80% of deforestation.

 • At the consumer stage, reduce and make use of food waste by redistributing edible food and using inedible food for fertilizer, biomaterials and bioenergy.